- Targeted Therapies

 Marie-Josée Bélanger - Project Manager

-Patricia Jaroslawski, Athena Kalyvas - Medical Writers
+Patricia Jaroslawski, Athena Kalyvas, Katherine Halievski - Medical Writers

 François Brouillet, Matthew Brouillet - Web conception and programming